 Many people do get confused between parental alienation and parental alienation syndrome or PAS.
 But these two are different from each other.
 Dr. Richard Gardner, a psychiatrist, coined the word parental alienation syndrome in 1985, which describes the effect or outcome of alienation on the child (1).

 Parental alienation is not considered a mental illness by the Diagnostic Statistical Manual of Mental Disorders (DSM).
 But, the ‘child affected by parental relationship distress’ or CAPRD is included in the DSM.
 CAPRD is a relationship problem between the child and the parent.
-PAS is psychological and is not a medical condition that can be diagnosed.
+PAS is psychological; psychologists and other mental health professionals do diagnose on mental, emotional, or psychological issues or disorders.

 Parental alienation has an adverse impact on the child or children.
 As a parent who is alienated from his dear child, you would not only have to be away from the child but also would regret not helping them.
 Therefore, understand what exactly is happening around you, keep a note of minute details, and seek help and support from parental alienation experts.